department-of-veterans-affairs/vets-website/content/pages/education/index.md

 majorlinks:
  - url: /education/eligibility/
    title: Eligibility
-   description: Find out if you can get education benefits (like help paying your tuition, picking a school, and exploring career options) from VA.
+   description: Find out if you can get VA education benefits, like help paying your tuition, picking a school, and exploring career options.
  - url: /education/apply/
    title: Application Process
    description: Apply online now, or find out how to apply in person or by mail.